Captivating Koa!

 In addition, koa has properties which you may not hear immediately, but you will surely feel.
 Where some tonewoods respond very directly to how you play (such as maple), other tonewoods (such as rosewood) can dampen that effect a bit more, giving you the feeling that the wood is more in control.
 One is not better than the other, it is very much a preference and well worth a try if you have the opportunity.
 Koa sits wonderfully in the middle: if you play hard, koa will move with you due to the high touch sensitivity, but it gives you plenty of headrood, so if you dig in you will also hear the wood.

-No wonder boutique builders have never completely forgotten koa, just listen to this Thompson 12-fretter in the hands of Leif de Leeuw.
+No wonder boutique builders around the world have never quite forgotten koa.
+Just listen, for example, to this Thompson 12-fretter in the hands of Leif de Leeuw.

 For years, luthier Santa Cruz has been collecting the most exclusive tonewoods from all over the world, including centuries-old wood from Alaska and New Zealand.
 In that list of sublime tonewoods there is also 'fresh' koa.